Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (ii): The Main Results: Preliminaries

-where $\t_e$ denotes the unit vector on edge $e$, and this notation will be used to denote any edge or union of edges, either from an element $K\in\T$ or from a subdomain.
-For a vector-valued function $\v$ with appropriate smoothness, we introduce its edge element ``projection" ${\bf r}_h\v$ such that ${\bf r}_h\v\in V_h(G)$, and ${\bf r}_h\v$ and $\v$ have the same moments as in $M_h(\v)$.
-Such an operator $\r_h$ can be chosen as the standard edge element interpolation operator on some subdomains $\Omega_r$ or the edge element projector ${\bf R}^1_D$ introduced in \cite{Hiptmair-Pechstein2017} on the other subdomains $\Omega_r$.
-The edge element ``projection" operator ${\bf r}_h$ will be used only in the construction (not the analysis) of a stable Helmholtz decomposition for any function $\v_h\in V_h(\Omega)$.
-For convenience, we can always choose $\r_h$ as the projector ${\bf R}^1_D$.
+where $\t_e$ denotes the unit vector on edge $e$.
+We write $e$ to denote any edge or union of edges, either from an element $K\in\T$ or from a subdomain.
+For a vector-valued function $\v$ with appropriate smoothness, we introduce its edge element ``projection" ${\bf r}_h\v$ (refer to \cite{Hu1-2017}) such that ${\bf r}_h\v\in V_h(\Omega)$, and ${\bf r}_h\v$ and $\v$ have the same moments as given in $M_h(\v)$.

-As we will see, the edge element analysis also involves frequently the nodal element space.
-For this purpose we introduce $Z_h(\o)$ to be the standard continuous piecewise linear finite element space associated with the triangulation ${\cal T}_h$.
+As we will see, the edge element analysis also frequently involves the nodal element space.
+For this purpose, we introduce $Z_h(\o)$ to be the standard continuous piecewise linear finite element space associated with the triangulation ${\mathcal T}_h$.